-We are not accepting any of the following: poetry, erotica, zombies, or bizarro.
-Submissions sent to us that are of these genres will be deleted unread, and without response.
+We are not reading or accepting anything in the following areas: erotica, zombies, and collections of shorter works.
+Submissions sent to us that are of these genres and formats will be deleted unread, and without response.

 Our poetry imprint, Needfire Poetry, handles all poetry submissions, however we are closed to all non-house queries for the foreseeable future.